cudoventures/cudos-blast/README.md

 ---
 ## Deploying smart contracts, interacting with them and running custom script files

-You can use supplied `{project_root}/scripts/deploy.js` to deploy smart contracts one by one.
-You can interact with them by using supplied `interact.js` as a template.
-You are free to use custom `.js` scripts.
+You can run the supplied `{project_root}/scripts/deploy.js` to deploy a sample smart contract.
+When it is deployed, its address will be printed.
+Then you can edit `{project_root}/scripts/interact.js` with the new address and run the script to interact with the deployed smart contract.
+You are free to use these files as templates or create your own custom `.js` scripts.

 ```bash
 blast run scripts/deploy.js